t-foster/t-foster.github.io/StartingTesting.md

             * Find a test shuffle seed which induces failures reliably, then bisect to find which other cases induce the failure
     * Have contractors deliver their test cases with their code
     * Brag about testing improvements
+        * Tell me what I am doing wrong
         * Why do you think I am writing this.
 I am proud of what my people have done.
 We have achieved a massive organizational change from the bottom up.
+* Situations encountered
+    * You chose the wrong testing framework
+        * Those tests are still valid
+        * Converting frameworks is often a change in syntax
+    * You broke something external
+        * Either down the hall or something really external
+        * Simplify a test case and give it to them
+        * They can add it to their test collection and know when your issue is fixed
+    * Managers inspired to have developers begin testing
+        * Give developers permission and guidance
+        * May need to break code and practices to get testing to persist
+* Can manual testing go away?
+    * Probably not
+    * defense in depth is needed
+    * Sometimes a human eye is needed
+    * Automated tests help prevent regressions and wasting the manual testers time.